JeremyParish69/docs/integrate/frontend.md

     - `public/assets/tokens/`:
         - Add token logo images
     - `src/config.ts`:
         - Add Assets to `IBCAssetInfos`
             - See examples below
         - Add Chains to `EmbedChainInfos: ChainInfoWithExplorer`
             - Include the optimal RPC and REST APIs
             - Be sure to include coin type
             - Be sure to include bech32 prefix
             - Be sure to include stake, fee, and other currencies
-                - For each currency, be sure to include the CoinGecko ID, if one exists
+                - For each currency, be sure to include the Asset Price Oracle as `CoinGeckID:`
+                	- opt for a real CoinGecko ID, if one exists
+                	- otherwise, use `pool:<coin minimal denom>
             - Include features
+            		- 'stargate' -- must be specified if using Cosmos SDK v0.40+
+    			- 'ibc-transfer' -- must be specified if IBC transfers following the ICS20 standard have been enabled on the chain
+    			- 'no-legacy-stdTx' -- must be specified if using Cosmos SDK v0.43+, but still recommended to specify, regardless of Cosmos SDK version
+    			- 'ibc-go' -- must be specified if using Cosmos SDK v0.43+, and import the ibc-go repository
     			- E.g., `features: ['stargate', 'ibc-transfer', 'no-legacy-stdTx', 'ibc-go'],`
             - Include gas price step
             - Include chain explorer path
                 - Opt for Mintscan, if available
                 - Note: watch out for and remove any dollar sign ($) in the URL, which may be included in the Explorer URL in the Cosmos Chain Registry
-	    - See example below
+	    - See examples below
-3. Validate the deposit and withdrawal of the asset(s) from the staging link
+3. Validate the deposit and withdrawal of the asset(s) from the generated Cloudflare staging link
-4. Any acceptable pools can be added to the Trade page
-    - The criteria for *acceptable* pools are roughly as follows:
-        - Contains only 2 tokens
-        - Contains a common Base Asset (i.e., OSMO, ATOM, or UST)
-        - 50/50 weighting
-        - 0% exit fee
-        - No future governor (set to blank (""))
-        - 0.2-0.3% swap fee
-        - Sufficient liquidity (at least USD $1000-worth)

 ### Examples